Facebook LinkedIn WeChat YouTube Alert List

 2.1 Before allowing staff to conduct any off-premises trading activities, Platform Operators should establish and maintain effective policies and procedures, oversight mechanism systems and controls to ensure the integrity of these activities and their compliance with all regulatory requirements.

 2.2 Where staff are allowed to conduct off-premises trading activities for agency orders, the policies and procedures should ensure that remote-working staff use a recorded phone line to receive agency orders.
 Where the Platform Operator has not implemented a call recording system at remote locations, remote-working staff should immediately call back to the Platform Operator’s telephone recording system in the office to record the time of receipt and order details.
-Where an Platform Operator has adopted remote working arrangements as a new norm for its trading staff, it should equip staff who receive telephone orders from clients with appropriate information and communication technology equipment including telephone recording.
+Where a Platform Operator has adopted remote working arrangements as a new norm for its trading staff, it should equip staff who receive telephone orders from clients with appropriate information and communication technology equipment including telephone recording.

 2.3 Where staff are allowed to conduct off-premises trading activities for client orders, the policies and procedures should also ensure that staff can access the trading and all other systems which are necessary for them to manage the overall order execution process and determine the execution strategy and parameters to execute client orders promptly and on the best available terms.